-In this section, we developed and compared different regression models, including Random Forest (RF) regressor, Extreme Gradient Boosting (XGBoost), and Ensemble Neural Network (ENN), toward accurate prediction of the Curie temperature for a ferromagnetic compound.
-These Models were trained on two different datasets, one with all the unique ferromagnetic records in the NEMAD database and another with balanced dataset.
-This balanced dataset was achieved by randomly removing the data points with lower Curie temperature in the NEMAD database to achieve a more uniform temperature distribution.
-For details on the dataset distribution, see the model development section in the Methods section.
+The bin-based stratified undersampling was integrated into a cross-validated ensemble training procedure, in which individual models were independently trained on balanced subsets from each fold.
+A final ensemble consisting of 30 models was trained on the full stratified training set to generate robust predictions and estimate uncertainty.
+For details on dataset distribution and the full model development pipeline, see the Methods section.

 Model performance was measured with standard metrics, including R-squared (R$^2$), mean absolute error (MAE), and root mean squared error (RMSE).
-Furthermore, 5-fold cross-validation was performed to make the results more generic and robust.
-Table \ref{tab:performance_pred_curie} provides detailed performance metrics of these models for test set of each dataset.
-This implies that across both datasets, the performance of the XGBoost model was greater than that of RF and the ENN model.
-For the original dataset, the XGBoost model achieved an R$^2$ value of 0.80, MAE of 66K, and RMSE of 114K, slightly outperforming both RF (R$^2$ = 0.80, MAE = 70K, RMSE = 114K) and ENN (R$^2$ = 0.79, MAE = 63K, RMSE = 118K) .
-Similarly, for the balanced dataset, the XGBoost model reached an R$^2$ value of 0.86 MAE of 62K, and RMSE of 105K while RF and ENN attained (R$^2$=0.83, MAE = 72K, RMSE = 113K) and (R$^2$=0.84, MAE = 65K, RMSE = 110K) respectively.
+Table~\ref{tab:Table3} provides detailed performance metrics of these models for the test set of each dataset.
+For the original dataset, the XGBoost model achieved an R$^2$ value of 0.84, MAE of 62~K, and RMSE of 107~K, compared to RF (R$^2$ = 0.82, MAE = 71~K, RMSE = 115~K) and ENN (R$^2$ = 0.84, MAE = 60~K, RMSE = 110~K).
+Similarly, for the balanced dataset, the XGBoost model reached an R$^2$ value of 0.87, MAE of 56~K, and RMSE of 97~K, while RF and ENN attained (R$^2$ = 0.85, MAE = 65~K, RMSE = 104~K) and (R$^2$ = 0.85, MAE = 56~K, RMSE = 103~K), respectively.
+While the differences are not substantial enough to claim superiority, XGBoost consistently performs at top across multiple metrics and datasets.
 Notably, all models performed better using the balanced dataset; in particular, performance improved most for the XGBoost model.
-On this balanced dataset, this resulted in a gain of 6\% in predictive accuracy for the XGBoost model and 3\% and 5\% improvement for the RF and ENN model, respectively.
-Higher performance on the balanced dataset indicates that models are better at capturing the relationships within higher temperature ranges.
+On this balanced dataset, this resulted in a 4\% improvement in R$^2$ for the XGBoost model and 4\% and 1\% improvement for the RF and ENN models, respectively.
+Slightly higher performance on the balanced dataset indicates that models are better at capturing the relationships within higher temperature ranges.
 This could be an improvement due to the increased relative representation of the higher temperature data.